-64 RULES ON MEETINGS
+68 RULES ON MEETINGS

-speaking or the meeting or occasion from taking place.
-The Committee is required to report to Senate and the Council the reasons for disallowing a meeting and the implications thereof (with regard to the principle that differing views should be heard on campus), and to make recommendations in this regard.

-M7 In exercising its/his or her discretion, the Committee or the Vice-Chancellor or his or her nominee, as the case may be, shall be guided by the principles set out in the preamble above and may;

-M7.1 negotiate for a meeting where or occasion when alternative views may be expressed;

-M7.2 limit admission to the meeting or occasion to:

-- students carrying current registration cards issued in their own names; - (b) University staff who can identify themselves: and - c) visitors showing proof of an invitation;

-M7.3 prohibit or permit the carrying into the meeting of flags, banners or posters of a particular description;

-M7.4 prohibit the carrying or use of any instrument capable of creating a volume of noise which could disrupt or hamper the start or continuation of the meeting or occasion.

-M7.5 authorise the stationing of personnel at named places or areas to enforce compliance with these rules.
-Personnel so authorised shall (whilst so stationed) carry and display at all times identity cards issued for this purpose by the chairperson of the Committee. guidelines alternative views restrictions on flags/banners/ posters disruption law enforcement
+M7 In exercising its/his or her discretion, the Committee or the guidelines Vice-Chancellor or his or her nominee, as the case may be, shall be guided by the principles set out in the preamble above and may; M7 1 negotiate for a meeting where or occasion when alternative views alternative views may be expressed; limit admission to the meeting or occasion to: M7.2 restrictions on students carrying current registration cards admission issued in their own names: (b) University staff who can identify themselves: and visitors showing proof of an invitation; (c) M7 3 prohibit or permit the carrying into the meeting of flags/banners/ flags, banners or posters of a particular posters description; M7.4 prohibit the carrying or use of any instrument disruption capable of creating a volume of noise which could disrupt or hamper the start or continuation of the meeting or occasion.
+M7 5 authorise the stationing of personnel at named law enforcement places or areas to enforce compliance with these rules.
+Personnel so authorised shall (whilst so stationed) carry and display at all times identity cards issued for this purpose by the chairperson of the Committee